-For example, the company provides paid menstrual leave for female employees.
+For example, the company provides paid menstrual leave for female employees; we support women’s empowerment with actions.
 There is a discussion about when this license will be instituted at the state level.
 But, since I am an employer, I am in a position to make decisions.
 It is not for me to force women to spend their vacation days on something that is intrinsic to their female nature; I have decided to do this for my own staff.
 In my own company, I decided that I would offer this benefit, and the results have been excellent.

 What can be done to strengthen the professional position of women?

 We need to focus on what we can do to support women.
 In GrowthGirls, for example, I ensure that salaries are equal for men and women.
-I also interview each applicant personally.
-It is every person’s responsibility to empower women, and when women are empowered, they can make a difference in the world.
+I also interviewed each applicant personally.
+It is every person’s responsibility to support women’s empowerment, and when women are empowered, they can make a difference in the world.